Asymptotics of relative heat traces and determinants on open surfaces of finite area: Notation and definitions

 \subsection{Relative determinants}

-Relative determinants were defined by W. M\"uller in \cite{Mu3}.
-Let us recall their definition: The relative determinant is defined for two self-adjoint, nonnegative linear operators, $H_1$ and $H_0$, in a separable Hilbert space ${\mathcal H}$ satisfying the following assumptions:
+Let us recall the definition of relative determinants introduced by W. M\"uller in \cite{Mu3}: The relative determinant is defined for two self-adjoint, nonnegative linear operators, $H_1$ and $H_0$, in a separable Hilbert space ${\mathcal H}$ satisfying the following assumptions: